wavemotion-dave/A8DS/readme.md

 * Atrax 128K
 * Diamond 64K
 * Express 64K
+* Bounty Bob Strikes Back 40K
+* SIC 128K, 256K and 512K
+* Turbosoft 128K and 256K

 If you're using cartridge files, it is suggested you use .CAR files which contain type information to properly load up the cartirdge.
-Bare .ROM files have ambiguities that are not always auto-detected by the emulator and as such will not always load.
+Bare .ROM files have ambiguities that are not always auto-detected by the emulator and as such will not always load correctly.
+You can go into the GEAR/Options menu to force a cartridge type and save it for that game.

 Missing :
 ----------------------------------------------------------------------------------